Crumbtray/sql-practice/README.md

 - `StudentId`, which references the `Students` table
 - `CourseId`, which references the `Courses` table
 - `FinalGrade`, a number from 0 to 100.

+## Next Steps

+Once you have completed the [Database Setup Instructions](./README.md#database-setup-instructions), you can optionally play around and query the database to get a sense of the data model.

+Once you are ready to do the exercises, head to the [Exercises Folder.](./exercises/README.md)